chriMay/Image_Harvester/readme.md

   1. Download [Drivers & Software](https://www.matrix-vision.com/de/downloads/treiber-software) and follow the [instructions](https://www.matrix-vision.com/de/downloads/setup/mvbluecougar-family/quickstart-mvbluecougar-linux)
   2. Follow instructions of the [mvIMPACT Acquire SDK Manual](https://www.matrix-vision.com/manuals/SDK_PYTHON/Building_page.html#Python_BuildingLinux)

 Most packages should come preinstalled with python.
 Non-preinstalled packages are listed in _requirements.txt_.
-They can be installed by changin to the Image-Harvester directory and typing:
+They can be installed by changing to the Image-Harvester directory and typing:

     $ pip install -r requirements.txt